Kawasaki Heavy Industries C151: Withdrawal

 The withdrawal of the C151 trains commenced on 22 June 2020.
 Initially projected to be completed by end-2026, the deadline was brought forward to the third quarter of 2025, following the derailment of a C151 train in September 2024.

 On 26 September 2025, the final four C151 trains made their last revenue service runs.
 A commemorative trip on a C151 train was held on the North–South Line on 28 September, beginning at Ang Mo Kio and following the original route when the MRT was first opened, from Yio Chu Kang to Toa Payoh.
-Notable trains that were preserved include at SAFTI City Track 1, where it is used for training purposes by the Singapore Armed Forces, and at Changi Exhibition Centre, where a train was used in the filming of Mediacorp drama series Third Rail (2022).
+Several trains are preserved at SAFTI City Track 1 and used for training purposes by the Singapore Armed Forces, and at Changi Exhibition Centre, where they are used in the filming of Mediacorp drama series Third Rail (2022).

 Operational details

 Livery

-The cars had an aluminium-alloy double-skinned construction, and were delivered unpainted to save time.
+The cars had an aluminium-alloy single-skinned construction using large extruded profiles, and were delivered unpainted to save time.
 A red adhesive strip ran through the length of the cars in the middle to match the operator's visual branding.
 The unpainted cars had a shiny appearance upon delivery, but as dirt and grime accumulated it became a recurring problem for the operator and attracted several public complaints.
 In response, the MRTC built a wash machine at Bishan Depot in an attempt to clean up the cars' exterior proper.
 After refurbishment, the problem was solved by covering the cars' exterior entirely with giant stickers, creating a blackbird livery with a red band-colour running down the middle and a grey band-colour at the bottom that is similar to the newer generation C751B and C151A rolling stocks.

 Passenger announcement and information systems

 The Kawasaki C151 sets originally had no visual passenger information system; station announcements had to be made by the train operator.
 An automatic audio announcement system using voice synthesisers was installed on each train by September 1994.
 The first iteration of the door closing buzzer announcements, which replaced the initial door chimes, was fully introduced by April 1997.
 Kawasaki also built a specially modified DT trailer car to serve as a money train.

 SMRT first attempted to install a passenger information system, SMRTime, on trains using LCD displays in 1999; these have since been removed.
 In 2008, 4 units of vacuum fluorescent display (VFD) were mounted on the ceiling and 8 units of dynamic route maps were mounted above every door in each car of 2 train carriages for a 2-month trial.
-This new SMRT Active Route Map Information System (STARiS) was then progressively introduced to all C151 trainsets, and subsequently to Siemens C651 and Kawasaki C751B trains for a cost of S$12 million – S$20,000 per car.
+The new SMRT Active Route Map Information System (STARiS) was then progressively introduced to all C151 trainsets, and subsequently to Siemens C651 and Kawasaki C751B trains for a cost of S$12 million – S$20,000 per car.